brightertiger/notes/notes/eslr/eslr-02-classification.md

 ## Maximum Margin Classifiers

--   Maximize the distance of of points from either class to the hyperplane.
+-   Maximize the distance of points from either class to the hyperplane.
 -   $L = \max_{\beta, ||\beta|| = 1} M \, \, \text{subject to} \, y_i \times x_i \beta >= M \, \forall \, i \in N$
 -   The final parameters can be arbitrarily scaled.
 -   $L = \max {1 \over 2}||\beta||^2 \, \, \text{subject to} \, y_i \times x_i \beta >= 1 \, \forall \, i \in N$